dereknovak/JS225-LS/study_guide.md

 ## Explicit Context

-- **Explicit execution context** can be provided using either `call`, `apply`, or `bind` to invoke a method with *explicit* context.
-Rather than using the default implicit context, one is provided as an argument to these methods.
+- **Explicit execution context** can be provided to a function or method invocation by using either `call`, `apply`, or `bind` to invoke it with *explicit* context.
+Rather than using the default context, one is provided as an argument to these methods that will override the implicit context.

 ```js
 const person = {